 Film: (DVD) Easy Rider, Dennis Hopper, 1969My kids had never seen this before, so it was an essential part of their education.
 One of the most important and influential films ever made.

 President-designate Bush is now President Bush.
 I have to admit that I was very impressed by his speech, it was quite a fine one.

-The Marine sergeant who butchered "My Country 'Tis of Thee" and "God Bless America" ough to be court martialed though!
+The Marine sergeant who butchered "My Country 'Tis of Thee" and "God Bless America" ought to be court martialed though!
 What a travesty!

 Film: (DVD) Deep Impact, Mimi Leder 1998I only picked this up because it was a free rental.
 I guess it was almost worth the price.
 Pretty dumb film, though the special effects at the end with tsunamis smashing New York City were kinda fun.

 Film: (DVD) Liberty Heights Barry Levinson, 1999This was a good one, 4th in Levinson's semi-autobiographical series that began with Diner.
 Set in 1954-55 Baltimore, the main focus of this film is the divisions caused by class, race and religion, in that order.
 Highly recommended.